dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

   [prefixes](dsp-tools-create.md#prefixes-object) section and the prefix must be identical to the ontology's `name`.
 - A different ontology defined in the same file: Within one data model file, multiple ontologies can be defined.
   These will be created in the exact order they appear in the `ontologies` array.
-Once an ontology has been created, it can be referenced by the following ontologies by its name, p.ex. `first-onto:hasName`.
+Once an ontology has been created, it can be referenced by the following ontologies by its name, e.g. `first-onto:hasName`.
 It is not necessary to add `first-onto` to the prefixes.